UltraEngine/Documentation/pbrmaterials.md

 The most important setting for PBR materials are metalness and roughness.

+### Roughness

+The *roughness* setting indicates how rough a material's microsurface is.
+When a metal / roughness map is present, the roughness settings will act as a multiplier, so it should usually be set to 1.0 / 100%.
+If a metallic roughness map is not present, then this setting alone controls how rough the surface appears.

 ### Metalness

 The *metalness* setting indicates how metallic a material is.
 When a metal / roughness map is present, the metalness settings will act as a multiplier, so it should usually be set to 1.0 / 100%.
 If a metallic roughness map is not present, then this setting alone controls how metallic the surface appears.

-### Roughness

-The *roughness* setting indicates how rough a material's microsurface is.
-When a metal / roughness map is present, the roughness settings will act as a multiplier, so it should usually be set to 1.0 / 100%.
-If a metallic roughness map is not present, then this setting alone controls how rough the surface appears.
+It's important to note that the more metallic a surface is, the more it depends on the surrounding environment to provide reflections.
+If a material is completely metal, but no environment maps have been set for the world, then the surface will appear black.